Dr. Wilhelm has been featured as an expert next to some of the most respected physicians of today.

 Practicing medicine is becoming increasingly complex.
 As the world becomes ever more polluted, patients and practitioners alike are looking for clear solutions to safely but effectively detoxify their bodies.
 Featured as a leading expert of environmental medicine, Dr. Wilhelm highlights insightful clinical strategies for practitioners who are interested in detoxing and cleansing their patients.
 Read the article here.

 If you're like most people, you've probably complained to your doctor about feeling fatigued.
 But some of us have fatigue that goes on and on, and the only real option we're offered is an antidepressant pharmaceutical.
-Dr. Wilhelm's clinical work on identifying mold allergies and infections was featured in print to help the readers of First for Women find better solutions to these hidden problems.
-If chronic fatigue has been lingering far too long and your primary care provider is stumped about what to do, consider a whole-foods diet rich in vegetables and omega-3 fatty acids while limiting dairy and wheat/gluten products for a trial period.
+Dr. Wilhelm's clinical work on identifying mold allergies and infections was featured in print to help First for Women's millions of readers find better solutions to these hidden problems.
+If chronic fatigue has been lingering far too long and your primary care provider is stumped about what to do, you should definitely consider a dietary change.

 Ever struggled with the infamous eyelid twitch?
 Dr. Wilhelm is interviewed in Shape Magazine online, next to leading dermatologists, discussing how stress, dehydration, and mineral deficiencies cause the vast majority of unwanted facial twitching.
 Most of us are woefully depleted in essential minerals such as magnesium and potassium just from living our modern lifestyles.
 An Italian study of young schoolgirls shows that even our children are depleted from the stressors of everyday life.
 Read the article here.